DLR-SC/wikipedia-periodic-revisions/README.md

 </p>

 > `wikipedia_tools` is a Python Package to download wikipedia revisions for pages belonging to certain *categories*, based on a period of time.
-Thi packages also provides overview stats for the downloaded data.
+This package also provides overview stats for the downloaded data.

 ---